 - Preliminary Engineering.
 Includes engineering costs incurred prior to the date of construction, such as locating and designing, making surveys and maps, preparing plans, specifications and estimates, traffic counts, and other related general engineering prior to letting a contract for construction.
 Preliminary engineering encompasses predesign, engineering and design, environmental review, and permitting - Right of Way.
 Includes appraisal fees, purchase of land or interest therein, and relocation assistance for persons displaced by the purchases. - Construction.
-Includes all costs for the construction phase, such as payments to prime contractors, state force labor costs, supervision of construction activities, inspection and testing, and general project management during construction.
+Includes all expenditures for the construction phase, such as payments to prime contractors, state force labor costs, supervision of construction activities, inspection and testing, and general project management during construction.

 Costs by Expenditure Category.
-WSDOT spent approximately \$10.5 billion on highway and bridge construction projects that were completed between 2003 and 2012.
-Exhibit 1 summarizes the project costs by major project phase.
+WSDOT spent approximately \$10.5 billion on highway and bridge construction projects completed between 2003 and 2012.
+Exhibit 1 summarizes the expenditures spent on different areas of the construction program.

-Construction costs accounted for approximately 84% of total project costs:
+Construction costs, accounted for approximately 84%: